Almost sure well-posedness and scattering of the 3D cubic nonlinear Schr\"odinger equation: Introduction

 The global well-posedness and scattering are basic topics for the long time behaviour of NLS.
 Lin and Strauss \cite{LS78JFA} obtained the large data scattering for the 3D, defocusing, cubic NLS with decaying data.
 Their argument relied on the Morawetz estimate, which was first discovered by Morawetz \cite{Mor68London} for the Klein-Gordon equations.
 The global well-posedness and scattering in energy space were solved by Ginibre and Velo \cite{GV85JMPA} in the defocusing inter-critical cases for $d\goe 3$.
 In this paper, we mainly focus on the results in $L_x^2$-based Sobolev spaces, thus we do not mention the vast scattering theory for NLS with decaying data.

 The main breakthrough of the energy critical NLS was owed to Bourgain \cite{Bou99JAMS}.
 He introduced the powerful induction-on-energy method and the localised Morawetz estimate to study the defocusing equations with radial data for $d=3,4$.
 Bourgain's method was then further exploited extensively: Nakanishi \cite{Nak99JFA} introduced a modified version of Morawetz estimate for low dimensions, and solved the energy scattering in the inter-critical cases for $d=1,2$; Bourgain's 3D result was extended to non-radial by Colliander, Keel, Staffilani, Takaoka, and Tao \cite{CKSTT08Annals}, based on a localised version of their interaction Morawetz estimate \cite{CKSTT04CPAM}.
 The results for defocusing energy critical NLS in higher dimensions were obtained by Ryckman and Visan \cite{RV07AJM,Vis07Duke}.
+Very few large data global results were available for supercritical models, however, see Li's recent groundbreaking work \cite{LiDuke} on a supercritical wave model.

 For the focusing equations, Kenig and Merle \cite{KM06Invent} introduced the concentration compactness method to give a complete dynamical characterization below the energy of ground state, for the energy critical NLS in $d=3,4,5$ with radial data.
 Their study opened a way to study the scattering of focusing equations below the ground state.
 Then, Duyckaerts, Holmer, and Roudenko \cite{DHR08MRL,HR08CMP} gave the result for 3D, focusing, cubic NLS, which is a typical model in the inter-critical cases.
 For the non-radial focusing energy-critical NLS, Killip and Visan \cite{KV10AJM} solved the $d\goe 5$ case, and Dodson \cite{Dod19ASENS} solved the 4D case.
 The scattering of 3D, focusing, energy-critical NLS in the non-radial case remains open.